peterneave/vscode/README.md

 ## Marp

 This slide deck written in Markdown within VSCode.
-I used the Marp extension preview it. <https://marp.app/>
+I used the Marp extension to preview it.

-Marp has a CLI - so this slide has a CICD pipeline 😁
+[Marp](https://marp.app) has a CLI - so this slide has a CICD pipeline 😁

 ### Peacock